-The Lullaby Project, part of Carnegie Hall’s Musical Connections program, creates musical experiences for women facing pregnancy in their teenage years or who are facing challenging circumstances such as homelessness or incarceration.
+The Lullaby Project, part of Carnegie Hall’s Musical Connections program, creates musical experiences for pregnant women and new mothers in their teenage years or who are facing challenging circumstances such as homelessness or incarceration.
 The project invites participants to work with professional artists to write a personal lullaby for their babies, supporting maternal health, aiding child development, and strengthening the bond between parent and child.
 In New York City, the project reaches mothers in hospitals, homeless shelters, and at Rikers Island Correctional Facility.
 Extending across the country, the Lullaby Project enables partner organizations to support families in their own communities.